-"Hazardous waste facility" means any facility or location which has a primary function to store or process, treat, transfer, dispose of, or recycle all substances defined as hazardous waste, acutely hazardous waste, extremely hazardous waste, or biohazardous waste, as defined by the State of California in Chapter 6.5 of Division 20 of the Health and Safety Code or in any amendments to or recodifications thereof.
+"Hazardous waste facility" means any facility or location which has a primary function to store or process, treat, transfer, dispose of, or recycle all substances defined as hazardous waste, acutely hazardous waste, extremely hazardous waste, or biohazardous waste, as defined by the State of California in Chapter 6.5 of Division 20 of the Health and Safety Code Sections 25110.02, 25115, 25117, and 117635 or in any amendments to or recodifications of such statutesthereof.
 The definition shall not include the storage, use, generation, recycling, or disposal of hazardous materials as a secondary effect, product, or input of a permitted use on the same lot as the permitted use.